TheOdinProject/curriculum/foundations/javascript_basics/revisiting_rock_paper_scissors.md

    merge develop id: "merge to main"
 </pre>

-Sometimes the same lines in a file will have been changed by two different branches.
-When this happens you will have a merge conflict when you try and merge those branches together.
+Sometimes,the same lines in a file will have been changed by two different branches.
+When this happens, you will have a merge conflict when you try and merge those branches together.
 In order to finish merging the branches you will have to first resolve the conflict, which will be covered in a future lesson.

-When you don’t need a branch anymore it can be deleted using `git branch -d <branch_name>` if the branch has already been merged into `main`, or with `git branch -D <branch_name>` if it hasn’t.
+When you don’t need a branch anymore, it can be deleted using `git branch -d <branch_name>` if the branch has already been merged into `main`, or with `git branch -D <branch_name>` if it hasn’t.
 You will usually want to delete branches when you’re done with them, otherwise they can pile up and make it more difficult to find the branch you’re looking for when you need it.

 ### Sharing Code